RazorFlow/docs/src/content/php/guide/components/filter/filter_submit_event.md

 }
 </meta>

-You can execute a PHP function when the "Apply" button on the filter has been clicked, by using the `onApplyClick` function.
+You can execute a PHP function when the "Apply" button on the filter has been clicked, by using the {{ linkApi ('php', 'FilterComponent', 'onApplyClick') }} function.
 This callback gives you all the data in an easy to use form.

 ~~~